 Although season 2 is based on the Blood of Elves book from Andrzej Sapkowski’s Witcher books, showrunner Lauren Schmidt Hissrich notes that the season’s concentration on elves was actually a departure from the template of the book.

 “I know that in season 3 we’re introducing the Scoia’tael, the army of elves that’s fighting on behalf of Nilfgaard.
-And they don’t come off so great; it’s a pretty harsh, dark storyline,” Schmidt Hissrich told Polygon earlier this month.
+And they don’t come off so great; it’s a pretty harsh, dark storyline,” Schmidt Hissrich told Polygon in December.
 “So I want to make sure that we understood and humanized their part of the battle … even if they lose their way along the way.”

 The elven plotting is also key to the new Netflix spinoff coming in 2022, The Witcher: Blood Origin.
 Schmidt Hissrich says Istredd was “really helpful to put a voice to the things we needed our audience to understand” in season 2, and that his and Geralt’s conversation about monoliths — and how there’s “more to the Conjunction of the Spheres” than we once thought — will “all be laid into Blood Origin.”